Surgery for oesophageal cancer

 Oesophagectomy

-You may need to stay in hospital for a few weeks for an oesophagectomy.
+You may need to stay in hospital for about 2 weeks after surgery to the oesophagus.
+Some people may stay longer.

-The most common side effects of an EMR are bleeding and narrowing of the oesophagus.
+The most common side effects are bleeding and narrowing of the oesophagus.
 There is a very small risk of a tear (perforation) in the wall of the oesophagus.

 Further treatment

-Your cancer doctor may recommend further treatment after an EMR.
+Your cancer doctor may recommend further treatment after an EMR or ESD.
 This is to reduce the risk of the cancer coming back.
 For example, they may suggest you have a treatment called radiofrequency ablation (RFA).

 Recovering after your operation

 Before you leave hospital, you will be given an appointment for your check-up at an outpatient clinic.
+You may also be given contact details for your specialist nurse.
 The appointment is a good time to talk about any problems you have after your operation.
 If you have any problems before this appointment, you can contact your cancer doctor, specialist nurse or ward nurse for advice.

 Date reviewed